 To see the jeeps for sale and access helpful info on buying a jeep, move the mouse on the orange strip above and click on the page you would like to see

 During the war years approx. 600,000 jeeps were built by Willys and Ford, they were expected to last just a few months before they were destroyed in combat.
-Thousands of these jeeps have survived and are still with us today 76 years on.
+Thousands of these jeeps have survived and are still with us today 78 years on.

 There is a thriving market for all the parts.
 The basic, simple design of the jeep makes it an easy car to refurbish, and the small compact size enables one to fit comfortably in a standard garage, the light weight coupled with the powerful 2.2 litre engine makes them real fun cars to drive.

-21,000 jeeps that survived the war in France were Later purchased for the French military together with substantial quantities of spares.
-By the mid 50s these jeeps were getting tired, an alternative 4wd vehicle was in the pipeline, but after experimenting with building their own version of a jeep the French military decided to start building more Willys jeeps again for their military.
+21,000 jeeps that survived the war in France were later purchased for the French military together with substantial quantities of spares.
+By the mid-50s these jeeps were getting tired, an alternative 4wd vehicle was in the pipeline, but after experimenting with building their own version of a jeep the French military decided to start building more Willys jeeps again for their military.
 Once the tooling was in place This would also enable rebuilding of the existing wartime jeeps they still had.

 In 1944 my farm and surrounding farms and villages, were evacuated so the American military could practice for the D day liberation of France.
 These very fields would have been busy with foot soldiers’ lorries, jeeps and tanks.
-Empty shell cases and artefacts can still be found today on these farms.
+Empty shell cases and artefacts can still be found today on our farms.
 What better place to test a surviving wartime jeep’s capability than the very same turf they were tested on before they went to battle.